-When additional traction is required, the transfer case 4WD LOCK and 4WD LOW positions can be used to lock the front and rear driveshafts together, forcing the front and rear wheels to rotate at the same speed.
+When additional traction is required, the transfer case 4WD LOCK and 4WD LOW positions can be used to maximize torque to the front driveshaft, forcing the front and rear wheels to rotate at the same speed.
 This is accomplished by rotating the 4WD Control Switch to the desired position.
 Refer to "Shifting Procedure" in this section for specific shifting instructions.
 The 4WD LOCK and 4WD LOW positions are designed for loose, slippery road surfaces only.
 Driving in the 4WD LOCK and 4WD LOW positions on dry hard surfaced roads may cause increased tire wear and damage to the driveline components.

-NOTE: The transfer case NEUTRAL position is selected by pressing the recessed button located on the lower left hand corner of the 4WD Control Switch.
+NOTE: The transfer case NEUTRAL position is selected by pushing the button located on the lower left hand corner of the 4WD Control Switch.
 The transfer case NEUTRAL position is to be used for recreational towing only.
-Refer to "Recreational Towing" in "Starting and Operating" for further information.
+Refer to "Recreational Towing" in "Starting And Operating" for further information.